aslukyanov/otus_public_hw/README.md

+# otus_public_hw
-# otus_public_hw is public repo for otus python beginer course
+This is public repo for otus python beginer course
 My name is Andrey